tingkaiwu/tingkaiwu.github.io/source/_posts/high-level-overview-of-redux.md

 - Reducer implementation changes
 <br><br>

-# Looking at Redux from the program
+# Redux from the code
 The concept of Store in Redux is very simple, the following code:
 ```sh
 let listeners = []